Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/16/2024</td>
+<td align="center">7/17/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUN2P1E/shall-i-tell-you-how-it-feels-to-sleep-in-a-coffin">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GK9U3EXPD/the-immortal-king-at-a-loss">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The group arrives in the next town.
-During an audience with the king, Sensei is<br>asked to decide on the future husband of the princess.
-That night, he meets with<br>the princess and has a serious conversation with her.</p>
+<p align="center">For cultivation prodigy Wang Ling, defeating a demon king at age 6 is nothing compared<br>to fitting in at highschool.
+And now with supernatural threats on the rise, Wang may<br>have to put his magic studies on hold to save the world!</p>
 </td>
 </tr>
 </table>